 Jess: So I would love for you to kind of introduce yourself, tell us about your business, and why you are so passionate about passive income.

 Shannan Monson: Sure.
-I’m Shannan Monson, a registered dietician, I started my career actually as a personal trainer and then became a registered dietician, so I’ve been in health and wellness industry for a very long time.
+I’m Shannan Monson, a registered dietitian, I started my career actually as a personal trainer and then became a registered dietician, so I’ve been in the health and wellness industry for a very long time.
 I had a very short-lived career as a college athlete, and just fell in love with health and wellness, and found out you could actually get paid to do that, and I was like, “That’s what I want to do.”
 So I did personal training and nutrition coaching in gym settings for a very long time, probably five or six years.
-And just got burnt out really quickly, if any of you have worked in similar setting you know that it seems appealing with sales commissions and things like that, but at the end of the day, I mean there were years I brought home $10, $12, $15 dollars an hour, after you put in all the admin time and everything.
+And just got burnt out really quickly, if any of you have worked in a similar setting you know that it seems appealing with sales commissions and things like that, but at the end of the day, I mean there were years I brought home $10, $12, $15 dollars an hour after you put in all the admin time and everything.
 Which I was fine with for a while, after I had kids it was just completely unsustainable, and I realized I needed to figure out a way to work and feed my family, and also be able to provide enough for childcare, or kind of get creative.